kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/08 Good Friday.md

-# Celebration of Our Lord's Passion
+Formally: Celebration of Our Lord's Passion.

 ## Overview
 Communion Service, with [[#Adoration of the Holy Cross]].